rajpriy1629/android-sdk/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

-3) Notiphi Service and Receivers: Please add the following xml fragment into AndroidManifest.xml under <application> tag and replace **YOUR_PACKAGE_NAME** with your application’s package name
+3) Uninstall Service and Receivers: Please add the following xml fragment into AndroidManifest.xml under <application> tag and replace **YOUR_PACKAGE_NAME** with your application’s package name

 ```